tskit-dev/msprime/docs/cli.rst

 ======================

 Two command-line applications are provided with ``msprime``: :ref:`sec-msp` and :ref:`sec-mspms`.
-The :command:`msp` is the recommended way of interacting with the library, and is a fully POSIX compliant command line interface.
+The :command:`msp` program is an experimental interface for interacting with the library, and is a POSIX compliant command line interface.
 The :command:`mspms` program is a fully-:command:`ms` compatible interface.
 This is useful for those who wish to get started quickly with using the library, and also as a means of plugging ``msprime`` into existing work flows.
 However, there is a substantial overhead involved in translating data from ``msprime``'s native history file into legacy formats, and so new code should use the :ref:`Python API <sec-api>` where possible.

 .. _sec-msp: